 (One year the term “emaciated” also found its way onto the chalkboard, and the inference was that you had come from an under-developed foreign country.
 As one student called out, “You know, like you see in some of them old National Geographic magazines.”)

 Then I asked the ladies what would be the best adjective on the board.
 Again, most of my ladies agreed that “thin” would be the most flattering.
 “I wouldn’t want to be called ‘model-like,’” said one girl, “because that implies that I’m stuck on myself as well.”
 (Point noted.)

-How about giving yourself the label of prolific writer, awesome parent, or hard-working employee and then live up to the title you give yourself?
+How about giving yourself the label of Prolific Writer, Awesome Parent, or Hard-working Employee and then living up to the title you give yourself?